Rodewald: 159th Infantry Brigade

-With resistance remaining steady in Wiebusch, a company of the 1st Battalion the Herefordshire Regiment were to head north-east along the region of the River Alpe, where they then turned east towards the centre of the village.
+With resistance remaining steady in Wiebusch, a company of the 1st Battalion the Herefordshire Regiment were to head northeast along the region of the River Alpe, where they then turned east towards the centre of the village.
 It soon became apparent that they would encounter no further resistance as a white flag had been affixed to the church spire of St. Aegidien by Heinrich Kahle and August Deecke, in order to prevent collateral damage occurring to an area of very little strategic or military value.

-In the meantime it was decided that C Squadron of 2nd Fife and Forfar Yeomanry and C Company from the 1st Battalion the Herefordshire Regiment, should bypass the delay at Wiebusch and make a cross-country dash from Laderholz to Mandelsloh, in an attempt to secure a crossing of the River Leine.
-On reaching Mandelsloh, it was found that the village was undefended and that bridging a Helstorf was not possible.
+In the meantime it was decided that C Squadron of 2nd Fife and Forfar Yeomanry and C Company from the 1st Battalion the Herefordshire Regiment, should bypass the delay at Wiebusch and make a cross-country dash from Laderholz to Mandelsloh, in an attempt to secure a crossing of the Leine.
+On reaching Mandelsloh, it was found that the village was undefended and that bridging at Helstorf was not possible.
 They then headed north and just before nightfall, had a short sharp battle at Niedernstöcken where 70 prisoners were taken.

 By the 9th of April the remaining elements of resistance had been extinguished, or fled during the hours of darkness, and A Squadron of 2nd Fife and Forfar Yeomanry moved west along Niedernstöckener Straße and into Niedernstocken itself where they found the bridge already destroyed.

-With no viable crossing of the River Leine available to 159th Infantry Brigade, its units were forced to head south, where they bridged using 6 Airborne Division's crossing at Neustadt am Rbge, before taking up the advance through Esperke, Grindau, Schwarmstedt, crossing the River Aller at Essel and pushing on towards Bergen-Belsen.
+With no viable crossing of the Leine available to 159th Infantry Brigade, its units were forced to head south, where they bridged using 6 Airborne Division's crossing at Neustadt am Rübenberge, before taking up the advance through Esperke, Grindau, Schwarmstedt, crossing the Aller river at Essel and pushing on towards Bergen-Belsen.